Nika riots: Riots

 The rioters demanded that Justinian dismiss the prefect John the Cappadocian and the quaestor Tribonian.
-To de-escalate the situation, Justinian apologized and accepted their demands.
+To de-escalate the situation, Justinian accepted their demands.
+In a final attempt to persuade the rioters to desist, Justinian carried a Bible and apologised to the crowd, promising amnesty to the rioters in return for peace.
 However, many in the crowd did not accept his apology.
 They then declared a new emperor, Hypatius, a nephew of former Emperor Anastasius I. Different sources say that Hypatius might have had an arrangement with Justinian to bring the crowd into the hippodrome.
 But according to some traditions, he was incorrectly told that Justinian had left the palace and enjoyed being proclaimed emperor.
 Procopius writes that the factions carried Hypatius away from his home and called him emperor against his and his wife's wishes.

 Justinian considered fleeing, but his wife Theodora is said to have dissuaded him, saying, "Those who have worn the crown should never survive its loss.
 Never will I see the day when I am not saluted as empress."
 She is also credited, by Procopius, with adding, "[W]ho is born into the light of day must sooner or later die; and how could an Emperor ever allow himself to be a fugitive."
-Although an escape route across the sea lay open for the emperor, Theodora insisted that she would stay in the city, quoting an ancient saying, "Royalty is a fine burial shroud," or perhaps, "[the royal colour] Purple makes a fine winding sheet.".
+Although an escape route across the sea lay open for the emperor, Theodora insisted that she would stay in the city, quoting an ancient saying, "Royalty is a fine burial shroud," or perhaps, "[the royal colour] Purple makes a fine winding sheet."
 However, Theodora's speech as quoted by Procopius can be viewed as representative of the discussions which took place in the palace rather than literal.

 Justinian now knew that decisive action was required, and plans were made to attack the Hippodrome, and to reach it through the Blues’ stoa.
 Justinian conceived of a plan that involved the eunuch Narses and the generals Belisarius and Mundus.
 Carrying a bag of gold given to him by Justinian, the slightly built eunuch entered the Hippodrome alone and unarmed.
 Narses went directly to the Blues' section, where he approached the important Blues and reminded them that Justinian supported them over the Greens.
 After he distributed the gold, the Blue leaders would consult quietly together and then address their followers.
 In the middle of Hypatius' coronation, the pro-Justinianic Blues separated off, leading the Greens to hurl stones at them.
 Belisarius had planned on entering the kathisma from the palace; however this plan went awry when his own soldiers refused to open the gates to him.
 He was thus forced to enter at the northern end of the Hippodrome, with his commanders following suit.
 Then, the troops led by Belisarius, Mundus, and Constantiolus stormed into the Hippodrome, with Belisarius capturing Hypatius and Pompeius while Mundus killed any remaining people indiscriminately, whether they were Blues or Greens.